-Investigations into LIBOR and Other Benchmarks
+Investigations Into LIBOR and Other Benchmarks

 Regulators and law enforcement agencies, including certain competition authorities, from a number of governments have been conducting investigations relating to BBPLC's involvement in manipulating certain financial benchmarks, such as LIBOR and the Euro-Interbank Offered Rate ("EURIBOR").
-In 2012, BBPLC announced that it had reached settlements with the Financial Services Authority ("FSA") (as predecessor to the FCA), the US Commodity Futures Trading Commission ("CFTC") and the US Department of Justice ("DoJ") in relation to their investigations concerning certain benchmark interest rate submissions, and BBPLC paid total penalties of USD equivalent of \$451 million.
-The settlement with the DoJ was made by entry into a Non-Prosecution Agreement ("NPA") which has now expired.
-BPLC, BBPLC and the Company have reached settlements with certain other regulators and law enforcement agencies.
+BPLC, BBPLC and the Company have reached settlements with a number of regulators and law enforcement agencies.
 BBPLC continues to respond to requests for information from the UK Serious Fraud Office in relation to its ongoing LIBOR investigation, including in respect of BBPLC.

-Aside from the settlements discussed above any payment in respect of which was made by an affiliate of the Company, it is not currently practicable to provide an estimate of any further financial impact of the actions described on the Company or what effect they might have upon the Company's financial position in any particular period.
+Aside from the settlements described above any payment in respect of which was made by an affiliate of the Company, it is not currently practicable to provide an estimate of any further financial impact of the actions described on the Company or what effect they might have upon the Company's financial position in any particular period.